Please see the new location of our Python guide for Connect at docs.posit.co: https://docs.posit.co/connect/admin/python/

 How can I configure reticulate to point to a specific Python environment?

-The recommended approach for configuring reticulate
+The historical approach for configuring reticulate

 environment variable to point to the desired Python executable.

-This approach is supported starting in reticulate
+This approach was supported starting in reticulate

 RETICULATE_PYTHON=/usr/local/bin/python3